mattkjames7/vsmodel/README.md

 The electric field model here is only defined in the equatorial plane around the Earth, where any vertical component returns is filled with zeros.

-The implementation of this model is based on that used by Zhao et al. 2017.
+There are two implementations of this model: one is based on that used by Zhao et al. 2017 which uses the Maynard and Chen 1975 relation between the *K<sub>p</sub>* index and the convection electric field; the other uses the work of Goldstein et al 2005 which separates the convection electric field into two components.

 ## Installation